The Beast (game): Creation and production

 Though The Beast does not directly reference A.I Artificial Intelligence, the film's producer Kathleen Kennedy stated that the game's intention was develop the film's fictional setting and create a foundation for a series of video games released over five years as part of a "very elaborate long term project with Microsoft and Xbox".

 The game was originally scheduled to end with the release of the film on June 29, 2001, but it continued running throughout the summer.
 Ultimately, fifty websites with a total of about one thousand pages were created for the game.
 To prevent a connection between the websites and A.I.
 Artificial Intelligence promotion, the websites were registered to various individuals with the surname Ghaepetto, a reference to Geppetto, and under fake phone numbers and addresses.
 The game's creators later became known as the "Puppetmasters".
 The four original Puppetmasters were finally revealed and credited in the film's closing credits, in which they placed game clues and references.
 The Puppetmasters managed a larger creative team.
 For instance, Kevin McLeod was assisted by Thuc Doan Nguyen on sites like Cybertronics, Eliza's Tea Room and others.
 Microsoft also initially denied involvement in the game's development, though this was believed to be part of maintaining the integrity of the game's intrigue.

 Jordan Weisman created the original concept, and it was further designed and developed by Elan Lee.
 Science fiction writer Sean Stewart was brought to the project as head writer.
+The three, as well as others who had worked on The Beast, would later go on to found 42 Entertainment, a company specializing in alternate reality games.
 Pete Fenlon, the Producer and Content Lead, served as the fourth of The Beast's four Puppetmasters.

 Reception and legacy

 The game was described by the Los Angeles Times as "one of the most elaborate movie promotions ever conceived" that is "unprecedented even by Hollywood standards".
 The Atlantic cites it as the "first truly successful alternate reality game", and Polygon stated it was the first of its kind.
 The Beast was compared to The Blair Witch Project's marketing campaign, though Knowles felt The Blair Witch Project's campaign was more successful due to the broader appeal of the concept and the longer lifespan of the footage.

 Knowles believed that the game's popularity placed pressure on director Steven Spielberg and the studio to produce a film innovative enough to match the interest in the game, stating that the production's secretiveness raised expectations.
 Despite its success, the game failed to draw an audience to A.I Artificial Intelligence, which domestically grossed less than its budget.

-In March of 2022 The Beast received a Legacy Peabody Award for Interactive Journalism.
+In March 2022 The Beast received a Legacy Peabody Award in the Digital and Interactive category.